talon-one/talon_go/docs/ApplicationAnalyticsDataPoint.md

 ### SetAvgSessionValue

-`func (o *ApplicationAnalyticsDataPoint) SetAvgSessionValue(v ApplicationAnalyticsDataPointAvgSessionValue)`
+`func (o *ApplicationAnalyticsDataPoint) SetAvgSessionValue(v AnalyticsDataPoint)`

-SetAvgSessionValue gets a reference to the given ApplicationAnalyticsDataPointAvgSessionValue and assigns it to the AvgSessionValue field.
+SetAvgSessionValue gets a reference to the given AnalyticsDataPoint and assigns it to the AvgSessionValue field.

 ### GetTotalDiscounts